open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

-# Building Cohesive Remote Teams
+# Building cohesive remote teams
 Sim Zacks

 > "Science may never come up with a better office communication system than the coffee break."—Earl Wilson